-Illustration des Audi 100
+Illustration of a blue Audi 100

 The Four Rings with a new profile